3cr1sp3l/rAversIde/README.md

 ### [Build of the plugin available here !](https://github.com/EstebanbanC/rAversIde/releases/tag/v1.0)

+### ⚠️ Important Update: Jina AI API Changes

+We want to inform you that Jina AI has recently made significant changes to its API.
+Due to these updates, our server is currently **non-functional**.

+We understand the importance of maintaining a stable and reliable service, and our team is actively working on implementing a patch to adapt our application to the new API specifications.

+We appreciate your patience and understanding during this transition period.
+A patch will be released soon to restore the server’s functionality.

 ## Introduction

 Welcome to the RAverSIde GitHub repository!
 RAverSIde is an AI-powered assistant designed to revolutionize the reverse engineering process by integrating seamlessly with the well-known Ghidra application.
 By leveraging artificial intelligence, RAverSIde transforms the traditionally complex process of reverse engineering into a smooth, efficient, and more precise experience.